caraya/xml-workflow/markdown-source/TO DO.md

 ## Create a better way to generate filenames

 The current way to create filenames doesn't take into account that different `section/@type` elements have different starting values.
-Can we make it start from 1 for every @type in the document?
+Can I make it start from 1 for every @type in the document?

 ## Expand the use cases for this project